thibautvs/webstack-client/README.md

 * Authentication
 * Wiring with our ReST API
 * Lightweight http server to host the application during development and to execute tests
-* End-to-end and unit tests using Protractor and Karma/Jasmine
+* End-to-end and unit tests using Protractor and Mocha/Chai/Sinon run with Karma
 * Bower for dependencies management
 * Gulp for tasks management (minification, bundling, ...)
 * ...